 How Can an Independent Consultant Succeed?

 With decades of experience, I’ve seen some terrible practices with how consultants work with clients.
-Running a consulting company is tough, and sadly it’s a lot less sexy than it seems.
+Running a consulting company is tough; sadly, it’s a lot less sexy than it seems.

 Being new to the consulting game/consulting industry can be a challenge–especially if you’re going it alone as an independent consultant.

-Avoid the growing pains of self-employment by learning about common mistakes and what you can do to avoid them.
+Avoid the growing pains of self-employment by learning about common mistakes and how to avoid them.

 Remember that mistakes by your team members are not to be punished but learned from!
 Keep encouraging your team to do their best.

-These are my pick for the most prominent consulting blunders.
+These are my picks for the most prominent consulting blunders.
 If you are a marketing consultant, try to avoid making these blunders.
 What about you?
 What would you say are the most significant blunders that you’ve made?
-Comment on our Twitter or LinkedIn page and let us know.
+Comment on our X (Twitter) or LinkedIn page and let us know.